KEEP YOUR PROPERTY.

-We look forward to meet with you and helping you get through a difficult time.
+We look forward to meeting with you and helping you get through a difficult time.

 During our free consultations, we set out a plan to make paying our fees easy and affordable.
 We can give you advice on what debt should be your priority.
-When you lean just how much bankruptcy can help, you will feel a huge sense of relief.
-We can help you plan to pay our fees in easy installments and you will be able to see how you can get your case filed and take care of your debt once and for all.
+When you learn just how much bankruptcy can help, you will feel a huge sense of relief.
+Your fees can be paid in easy installments and you will be able to see how you can get your case filed and take care of your debt once and for all.

 If at all possible, you do not want to wait until it is an emergency so we will try to keep you on track.
 You can also have a friend or family member pay your fees.
 If they do, we will make it clear to them that you are our client, not them.
 All our duties to keep your information confidential and to follow your goals must be maintained regardless of who pays your fees.